chozelinek/pyfreeling/README.md

 - `README.md`: this documentation
 - `config/`: folder containing different analyzer's configuration files
 - `freeling.py`: general wrapper for `VRT`, `XML` or plain text input formats outputing `VRT` or `CONLL` formats. <!-- this could be a script to serialize in VRT/XML format, each layer in a different VRT file, or in CONLL format, all in one tab/space-separated file. -->
-- `freeling_constituents.py`, the wrapper for `vrt` input, `xml` output.
-The aim is to get constituency parsing in XML format. <!-- this could be a script to serialize layers in XML format like constituents -->
 - `test/`: folder containing test data.
 - `test_freeling.sh`: shell script to test English and Spanish basic processing.
 <!-- We might need utilities to retokenize MWE in to individual tokens and keep MWE information as XML annotation -->